 \subsubsection{Time efficiency}

-To assess the runtime efficiency of MPFA and current leading baselines, we select five algorithms (TCL, TGAT, GraphMixer, CAWN, DyGFormer) to evaluate the time consumption for achieving optimal training results on the MOOC and USLegis datasets, as depicted in Figure \ref{fig9}.
+To evaluate the runtime efficiency of MPFA and the current leading baselines, we select five algorithms (TCL, TGAT, GraphMixer, CAWN, DyGFormer) to evaluate the time taken to achieve optimal training results on the MOOC and USLegis datasets, as shown in Figure \ref{fig9}.
 Although TGAT requires the least time to optimize its model parameters on MOOC, it does not perform well in terms of link prediction results.
-In contrast, MPFA, despite consuming more time than TGAT, achieves optimal test performance on MOOC.
-Similarly, TCL also has the shortest training time but fails to yield better test results.
-We attribute this to both models potentially inadequately fitting the dataset, causing premature training termination.
-Overall, MPFA demonstrates an advantageous balance between runtime efficiency and optimal performance.
+In contrast, although MPFA takes more time than TGAT, it achieves optimal test performance on MOOC.
+Similarly, TCL has the shortest training time, but does not produce better test results.
+We attribute this to the fact that both models may have an inadequate fit to the dataset, leading to premature training termination.
+Overall, MPFA demonstrates a favorable balance between runtime efficiency and optimal performance.